 - simply clean the existing caulk with rubbing alcohol (if dirty)

-- apply a very thin layer of paint-able caulk over the freshly cleaned caulk –we use this
+- apply a very thin layer of paint-able caulk over the freshly cleaned caulk –I mainly use this caulk

 - this second caulk will bond and you can paint!

 Why does my paint bead up on the caulk?

 How to use a caulk gun around a toilet?

 Don’t caulk a toilet if you get water on the floor and you don’t know why: caulk will trap water between the toilet and the floor and rot your floor!
 Do you insist?
 Use painter’s caulk (non-silicone) since it does not get wet (normally), here is a good one.

 How to use a caulking gun in a shower?